openswapdex/openswap-core/README.md

 ## Audits

 The original set of smart contracts were audited by [CerTiK](https://www.certik.io/) in March 2021 with a second audit completed by [PeckShield](https://peckshield.com/en) on October 25, 2021.
+You may review the final audit report [here](https://github.com/openswapdex/openswap-core/blob/master/audit/PeckShield-Audit-Report-OpenSwap-v1.0.pdf)

 ## Bug Bounty